DOPPLER: Dual-Policy Learning for Device Assignment in Asynchronous Dataflow Graphs: Experiments

-\textbf{Hyperparameters.} For RL-based methods, we run 4k episodes for \textsc{ChainMM} and \textsc{FFNN} and 8k episodes for \textsc{Llama-block} and \textsc{Llama-layer} for all learning-based methods.
-We tried different learning rate schedules for each method (initial values $\{1\text{e}\!-\!3,1\text{e}\!-\!4,1\text{e}\!-\!5\}$) and found that $1\text{e}\!-\!3$ decreasing linearly to $1\text{e}\!-\!6$ works best for \textsc{Placeto} and $1\text{e}\!-\!4$ linearly decreasing to $1\text{e}\!-\!7$ works best for all versions of \textsc{Doppler}.
-We apply a $0.5$ exploration rate linearly decreasing to $0.0$ for \textsc{Placeto} and $0.2$ linearly decreasing to 0.0 for \textsc{Doppler}.
+\textbf{Hyperparameters.} For RL-based methods, we run 4k episodes for \textsc{ChainMM} and \textsc{Ffnn}, and 8k episodes for \textsc{Llama-block} and \textsc{Llama-layer}.
+We tried different learning rate schedules for each method (initial values $\{1\text{e}\!-\!3,1\text{e}\!-\!4,1\text{e}\!-\!5\}$) and found that $1\text{e}\!-\!3$ decreasing linearly to $1\text{e}\!-\!6$ works best for \textsc{Placeto} and $1\text{e}\!-\!4$ linearly decreasing to $1\text{e}\!-\!7$ works best for all versions of \textsc{Doppler} and \textsc{GDP}.
+We apply a $0.5$ exploration rate linearly decreasing to $0.0$ for \textsc{Placeto} and $0.2$ linearly decreasing to $0.0$ for \textsc{Doppler} and \textsc{GDP}.
 An entropy weight of $1\text{e}\!-\!2$ is applied for all RL methods.
 For \textsc{Critical path}, we run 50 assignments and report the best execution time.
 The reported execution time (and standard deviation) using the real system is the average of 10 executions.